gregzb/MKS22X-ScreamingGame/README.md

-# Screaming Game
+# Urlando
   This project appears to be a normal platformer at first glance, but comes with the twist that rather than using the keyboard to control the character, sound from the microphone is used instead.
+#### Get the highest score you can in this endless platformer!

 ## How To Run It
-  Open up the project in Processing, press the play button and use A, D, and space to move around.
+  1. Open up the project in Processing
-  (Only tested in Processing version 3.5.3).
-  New Version: You can now use sound (optionally clapping) to control the character.
-The loudness (amplitude) will cause the character to move more slowly/faster while the pitch (frequency) should toggle between a jump/walk/none.
-  New Version: The optional clapping has been eliminated with the sucessful addition of pitch to control movement.
+  2. Install the Sound Library (Sketch > Import Library > Add Library... > Search for "Sound" > Install The Processing Foundation's Library)
+  3. Press Play

+## Controls
+  * Use your microphone to move around.
+A low pitch sound will only move the character forward.
+A high pitch sound will move the character forward and cause them to jump.
+  * P to Pause
+  * Esc to go back to the main menu

 ## Development Log
 ### 5/17/2019